 To be eligible an applicant must either be a holder of a Bachelor's degree in Science/Engineering/Architecture or be enrolled in his/her last year of studies leading to such a degree.
 General entry requirements in detail

 Specific entry requirements

-Bachelor´s degree (or the equivalent) with a Digital Design profile and a Major in Electrical Engineering, Computer Engineering, Telecommunication Engineering, Automation and Mechatronics Engineering, Engineering Physics or the equivalent.
+Bachelor´s degree (or the equivalent) with a Digital Design profile and a Major in Electrical Engineering, Computer Engineering, Telecommunication Engineering, Automation and Mechatronics Engineering, Engineering Physics or the equivalent

 English Language Proficiency